Batwa man

 Uganda's national parks serve as the perfect backdrop for cultural tourism, blending the beauty of nature with the vibrant tapestry of cultures.
 Let's explore some of these national parks and the cultural marvels they hold.

-Bwindi Impenetrable National Park: Home to the Endangered Mountain Gorillas
+Bwindi Impenetrable National Park, Home to the Endangered Mountain Gorillas

 Nestled in the southwestern part of UgandaBwindi Impenetrable Forest National Park is a UNESCO World Heritage Site and one of the most biologically diverse areas on the planet.
 The park is renowned for its population of endangered mountain gorillas, making it a must-visit destination for wildlife enthusiasts and nature lovers alike.